Manna: Description

-In the Hebrew Bible
+Biblical narrative

 In the Hebrew Bible, manna is described twice: once in Exodus 16:1–36 with the full narrative surrounding it, and once again in Numbers 11:1–9 as a part of a separate narrative.
 In the description in the Book of Exodus, manna is described as being "a fine, flake-like thing" like the frost on the ground.
 It is described in the Book of Numbers as arriving with the dew during the night.
-Exodus adds that it had to be collected before it was melted by the heat of the sun, and that it was like a coriander seed in size but white in color.
+Exodus adds that it had to be collected before it was melted by the heat of the Sun, and that it was like a coriander seed in size, but white in colour.